JacobWilliams90/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    Document Object Model, tree like structure that has the html elements on a webpage.
+Can be changed in browser to see changes imediately.

 2. What is an event?

+    An action that JS watches for in DOM, can be a click, mouse wheel action, double click, ect.

 3. What is an event listener?

+    a function in JavaScript that runs when the event is triggered on the page.

 4. Why would we convert a NodeList into an Array?

+    When converted to an array we have access to methods that can't be used on the NodeList.

 5. What is a component?

+    A componet is like a peice of a machine, Door/engine/wheels ect. to a car.
+In our case it can be a peice of code that is written and reusable to build out an element on a webpage.
+I like to use the word Template.

 ### Git Set up